judithyueli/mexBBFMM2D/README.md

 outputfile = 'case1';
 ```

 Run `compilemex.m`.
-The code will compile and will create a function with the name `case1.mexmaci64` (the name will change depending on computer architecture).
+The code will compile and will create a mex file function with the name `case1.mexmaci64`(the extension will change depending on computer architecture).

 NOTE!!
 This step should be performed every time the kernel Q is changed (because the mex file should be recompiled).